LuisChore/android_apps/README.md

 * VideoView (Widget): To display video content  from different sources.
 * MediaController (View): To control the media player.

+## French Teacher App

+**Description**: App to Learn the colors in  French using Audio Files.

+**Android Topics**:

+* colors.xml: To define colors in our resources directory.
+* raw/: To save raw files (audio).
+* Media Player: To control media files in Android Studio.

 ## World Cup App

 **Description**: App that displays an interactive custom list of the countries that have won the  World Cup using ListView and  ArrayAdapter